OscarSavolainenDR/Quantization-Tutorials/Resnet-FX-CLE/README.md

 Then, just run `python main.py` from your command line!
 However I would obviously recommend that you follow along with the tutorial, so that you learn how it all works and get your hands dirty.

-The code is also available as a Jupyter Notebook, in case this is preferred.
+The code is also available as a Jupyter Notebook: `CLE_notebook.ipynb`, in case this is preferred.

 Let me know if there are any issues!